Bacon Deviled Eggs

 hard boiled eggs in an ice bath in a metal bowl so the egg shock and cool quickly.

-• Gently tap the cooled eggs on the counter to crack the shall all over the egg!
-I even use a palm of my hand to gently roll the egg on the counter after it cracked to ensure fine cracked shell all over the egg.
-This will ensure an even and simple peel off the egg!
+• Then use a palm of your hand to gently roll the egg on the counter after it cracked to ensure fine cracked shell all over the egg.
+This will loosen the shell and ensure an even and simple peel off the egg!

 halved perfectly cooked hard boiled eggs lined on a cutting board.